-In addition to a nice produce department with reasonably priced fruits and vegetables, this grocery store also offered a good-sized selection of vegan foods like Califia Farms cold brew coffees, Field Roast burgers, tofu, Daiya salad dressings, etc.
+In addition to a nice produce department with reasonably priced fruits and vegetables, this grocery store also offered a good-sized selection of vegan foods like Califia Farms cold brew coffees, Field Roast burgers, Beyond Meat products, tofu, Daiya salad dressings, etc.

 274 A Street, Eastsound

 The first night after we arrived at Orcas, we decided to try out the much-rumoured vegan pizza at Pizzeria Portofino.
 The place had an impressive menu with an add-on salad bar option.

 We decided to try their veggie pizza with Daiya cheese.
 I’m usually not a fan of Daiya, but this pizza turned out to be just what we needed.